 Don’t make payment method difficult, try to make it simple and worry-free.
 It is predicted that mobile payments become ubiquitous and/or retailers will start accepting a more Uber-fied solution, where payment is just an addition.

-The power of mass adoption is not limited to going card, payment gateway integration to mobile app works better than going cashless with card.
+The power of mass adoption is not limited to going card, payment gateway integration to mobile application works better than going cashless with card.
 Even, we also have developed application named ftcash that enables to make payment through debit cards, credit cards, and mobile wallets for your daily utilities.
 Recently, ftcash got half million us dollar funding from investors and now they are going to expand their app’s functionality.

 The success ratio of payment integration is not limited to ftcash, Glovo, a Barcelona-based start-up company, also integrated with virtual and secured payment gateway without any real money getting involved to avoid fraud or cheating.